A New Covenant With the House of Israel: Understanding Hebrews 8:1-13

 “Behold, days are coming,” says the LORD, “when I will make a new covenant with the house of Israel and with the house of Judah, not like the covenant which I made with their fathers in the day I took them by the hand to lead them out of the land of Egypt, for they did not continue in My covenant, and I turned away from them,” declares the LORD.
 “For this is the covenant that I will make with the house of Israel after those days, says the LORD: I will put My laws into their minds, and I will write them upon their hearts; and I will be their God, and they shall be My people.
 And they shall not teach every one his neighbor and every one his brother, saying, ‘Know the LORD,’ for all shall all know Me, from the least to the greatest of them.
 For I will be merciful towards their iniquities, and their sins I will remember no more.”

 The writer cites this famous Old Testament Kingdom Prophecy (OTKP) primarily because he desires his audience to consider the “better promises” of the “better covenant” that Jeremiah foretold, and to hold onto them!
-Under this covenant God will invade the hearts of his eschatological people and write his laws upon them, as never before; he will be their God and they will be his people, as never before; everyone—not just an occasional charismatic leader—will know the LORD, as never before; and—because of the work of their New High Priest—God will forgive their sins and cleanse their conscience, as never before.
+Under this covenant God will invade the hearts of his eschatological people and write his laws upon them, as never before; he will be their God and they will be his people, as never before; everyone—not just an occasional charismatic leader—will know the LORD, as never before; and—because of the work of their new High Priest—God will forgive their sins and cleanse their conscience, as never before.
 In view of such glorious promises, why would any Christian—Jew or Gentile—want to go back to life under the Law?

 But their faithful friend is still not done.
 Yes, through Jeremiah God promised a New Covenant and a better covenant.
 But in promising “a New Covenant,” he also did something else: He promised to abolish the Old.
 For the Old, being a mere “copy and shadow” of the New, was always inferior.
-But now that the New has fulfilled it, it is also “obsolete and ready to pass away” (8:13).
+But now that the New has fulfilled it, the old is also “obsolete and ready to pass away” (8:13).
 Therefore, Christians—but especially Jewish Christians—must not go back, for now there is nothing to go back to!

 Here, then, is the first of the two main reasons why Hebrews 8 is of such tremendous eschatological significance.
 More, perhaps, than any other text in the entire NT, it teaches us that the Old Covenant, having been fulfilled in the New, is now eternally obsolete.
 This entails that henceforth there cannot be—and must not be—any reversion to OT institutions.
 And this entails that OTKP—which in most cases envisioned the perpetuity of those institutions—cannot be interpreted literally (as our premillennarian brothers urge), but must be interpreted according to the New Covenant Hermeneutic (NCH).